-Through convening and research, we are developing foundational tools to enable accountability of public administration algorithmic decision-making, such as a typology and a public register.
+Through convening and research, this project aims to develop foundational tools to enable accountability of UK public-sector algorithmic decision-making, such as a typology and a public register.

 From social care to policing, algorithmic decision-making systems (known as ‘ADMs’) are being used and deployed across a range of public services in the UK.
 At the level of service delivery, they are transforming the quality of the services and, in turn, how we – the people that these systems are meant to serve – relate to them.

 There is currently little transparency about ADMs in use.
 It is difficult for the general public as well as researchers, regulators and advocacy groups to obtain information about the rationale behind decisions that underpin their adoption and their effects on services communities and people.

 This means that we are only able to respond to the potential negative effects such systems might have on people and society once they have already happened, and one at a time.
 To ensure these transformations don’t produce negative outcomes, we need to understand how ADMs work in practice.

 Making information on ADMs public in a proactive way may contribute to much-needed democratic scrutiny on ongoing changes and challenges in public administration.
 However, at present, there is no common language to categorise the ADM protocols in use and systematically analyse their effects.
 Further, existing transparency mechanisms fail to proactively capture key aspects of ADMs and in a way that is contextualised.